tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 ##### rRNA
 - rRNA forms the proteins inscribed on the mRNA
-- It reads the mRNA and finds the corre
+- It reads the mRNA and connects the correct Amino Acids together to form proteins

+##### tRNA
+- tRNA brings the corre